Fiat Chrysler says bond, share offer overallotment options exercised

 MILAN Dec 12 Fiat Chrysler Automobiles said on Friday the banks underwriting its mandatory convertible bond and share offer have exercised overallotment options, bringing the total proceeds to about $3.89 billion.

-The newly-created FCA launched the bond offer of up to $2.875 billion and sale of up to 100 million shares to reduce its debt pile and fund an ambitious investment plan as it seeks to turn Jeep, Maserati and Alfa Romeo into global brands and strengthen its position in the high-margin market for premium cars.
+The newly-created FCA launched the $2.875 billion bond offer and sold 100 million shares to reduce its debt pile and fund an ambitious investment plan as it seeks to turn Jeep, Maserati and Alfa Romeo into global brands and strengthen its position in the high-margin market for premium cars.
 (Reporting by Agnieszka Flak; editing by David Clarke)

 * Questerre Energy says finding a way to commercialize this significant oil shale project in a $50 to $70 per barrel environment is main focus Source text for Eikon: Further company coverage: